The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 \subsection{Gondola \& ACS}

 The EXCITE gondola consists of three gimballed frames that can each be stabilized to better than 1\,$''$ (1-$\sigma$).
 The gondola is fabricated from aluminum honeycomb, providing high mechanical stiffness in a lightweight configuration.
-A full description of the SuperBIT gondola and ACS, upon which EXCITE's analogous systems are based, is presented by Romualdez.~\cite{romualdez2018design}
+Romualdez~\cite{romualdez2018design} presents a full description of the SuperBIT gondola, ACS, and the onboard software which manages commanding, telemetry, core computations, and power distribution control.
+EXCITE's analogous systems are based upon this architecture.

 Figure~\ref{fig:EXCITEgondola} shows a diagram of the EXCITE gondola.
 The ACS stabilizes the science instrument's line-of-sight in three nearly-orthogonal axes: azimuth, elevation, and roll.
 Azimuthal motion is achieved using a high-inertia reaction wheel located inside the outer frame and a rotator mechanism at the top of the gondola to dump angular momentum to the balloon flight train.
 EXCITE can point in any azimuthal direction.
 We plan to point $\pm$60$^{\circ}$ anti-Sun during science operations in flight.
 Elevation motion is achieved using two pairs of stepper and frameless motors that work in tandem.
 The stepper motors are responsible for coarse motion ($1.8^{\circ}$ resolution), and the frameless motors for fine motion, down to the sub-arcsecond scale.
-Accessible elevation angles are limited to 22--57$^{\circ}$ to avoid the ground and the balloon; mechanical hard stops enforce this constraint.
+Accessible elevation angles are limited to 22$^{\circ}$--57$^{\circ}$ to avoid the ground and the balloon; mechanical hard stops enforce this constraint.
 The frameless motors have $\pm$6$^{\circ}$ travel.
 When tracking on a target, the stepper motors keep the frameless motors near the center of their travel.
 Adjusting the roll angle (rotations about the bow-stern axis) corrects for field rotations during observations.
 Roll actuation is provided by a pair frameless motors similar to those used for fine elevation motion.
 Their travel is also limited to $\pm$6$^{\circ}$.
 Figure~\ref{fig:gimbalmotors} displays the mechanisms which are used to stabilize the gondola.
 When the roll frameless motors reach the limits of their travel, they are reset in a process that lasts $\sim$\,30\,s.